ErpNetDocs/tech/advanced/calculated-attributes/examples/execution-status-for-warehouse-orders.md

 ```
 ### Explanation

-- 10: Returns false if EXP:20 is true, true otherwise.
-- 20: Checks if there is at least one line that is not fulfilled.
-- 30: Counts lines filtered by EXP:40.
-- 40: Filters child Lines based on EXP:50.
 - 50: Filters lines where #LineIsFulfilled is false.

-## Step 3: Determine Execution Status (ExecutionStatus)

-This attribute returns a string value representing the current status of the warehouse order.
+- 40: Applies the filter to all child lines.
+- 30: Counts how many unfulfilled lines there are.
+- 20: Checks if there is at least one.
+- 10: Returns false if there are any unfulfilled lines, true if all are fulfilled.

+## Attribute: ExecutionStatus

 ### Expression
 ```